samhuk/exhibitor/contributing/development.md

 The Typescript for the API is at `/src/api`.

-This is the Javascript API that the user consumes in their code in order to use the package, for example `npx exhibitor start`.
+This is the Javascript API that the user consumes in their code in order to use the package, for example `exhibit(MyReactComponent, 'MyReactComponent')`.

 ### CLI

 The Typescript for the CLI is at `/src/cli`.

-This is the Command Line Interface application that the user runs to do things like start the Site.
+This is the Command Line Interface application that the user runs to do things like start Exhibitor, for example `npx exhibitor start`.

 The CLI uses Node.js.